albertomontesanto/albertomontesanto.github.io/content/publication/Bowen & Kurz (2012a)/index.md

   preview_only: false
 # `projects` can associate this post with one or more of your projects
 projects: []
-publication: '*Journal of Clinical Psychology*'
+publication: '*Human Heredity*'
 publication_types:
 - 2
-publishDate: '2012-03-01'
+publishDate: '2006-11-22'
 slides: ''
 summary: ''
 # `tags` are like keywords
 tags:
-- Mindfulness
-- homework
+- Logistic regression
-- home practice
+- Longevity
-- therapeutic alliance
+- Multilocus analysis
-- substance abuse
+- Survival phenotype

 url_code: ""
 url_dataset: ""